Trump pressures congressional Republicans to help in his fight to overturn the election

 Loeffler’s office did not return a request for comment, but one individual familiar with the recruitment process said conservatives have been in touch with her.

-If the whole Congress is forced to vote, it would likely fail in the Democratic-controlled House and face resistance in the Senate.
+If the whole Congress is forced to vote, it probably would fail in the Democratic-controlled House and face resistance in the Senate.

-“It’s just simply madness,” said Sen. Mitt Romney (R-Utah).
+“It’s just simply madness,” Sen. Mitt Romney (R-Utah) said.
 “The idea of supplanting the vote of the people with partisan legislators, is, is so completely out of our national character that it’s simply mad.
 Of course the president has the right to challenge results in court, to have recounts.
 But this effort to subvert the vote of the people is dangerous and destructive of the cause of democracy.”

 Emma Brown, Elise Viebeck and Robert Barnes contributed to this report.